 Six Bedalians attended Dubai College as part of the exchange programme in 2016 and enjoyed collaborating with the students on a 'Play in a Day', read their blog here and view the film below.

-Over the past ten years, students from Bedales have raised money to assist rural schools in Swaziland.
-Every year, a group of sixth form students has visited Swaziland to see how this money has been spent and to help with installation of water systems, agriculture facilities and, most recently, solar energy.
+Over the past 13 years, students from Bedales have raised money to assist rural schools in Eswatini, formerly known as Swaziland.
+Every year, a group of sixth form students has visited Eswatini to see how this money has been spent and to help with installation of water systems, agriculture facilities and, most recently, solar energy.

 Bedales also visits Woodstock School, India and Chuansha High School Shanghai, China as part of its partnerships programme.